mindscan-de/BrightFlux/BrightFlux-Viewer/README.md

 possible - to present a single data frame only and then work from here.

-I will probably even delete it and restart from scratch if I'm not satisfied with the outcome, but for now I prefer the end-to-end experience over the usability.
-The end-to-end approach also helps to focus and develop the right and smallest feature for the next improvement.
+I will probably even delete it and restart from scratch if I'm not satisfied with the outcome, but for now, I prefer the end-to-end experience over the usability.
+An end-to-end approach also helps to focus and develop the right and smallest feature for the next improvement.
 Things can be refactored and improved as we go.
-Also because I don't intend to keep that GUI application forever, I hopefully will be able to decouple the functions from the presentation.
+Also because I don't intend to keep that GUI application forever, I made the decision to not do any complex stuff related to the data processing into the GUI.
+That means hopefully most of the functionality will be decoupled enough to not cause issues, when I will delete this GUI.

 Also I'm not a GUI-guy, therefore do not expect me to do something fancy right now.
 Maybe later.